davidcortesortuno/paper-2021_bloch_point_mediated_skyrmion_annihilation_in_three_dimensions/README.md

 # Data Set

-This repository contains both the experimental data and the simulation scripts to reproduce the results of [1]: *Bloch point-mediated skyrmion annihilation in three dimensions* by M. T. Birch, D. Cortés-Ortuño, N. D. Khanh, S.  Seki, A.
+This repository contains both the experimental data and the simulation scripts to reproduce the results of [1]: *Topological defect-mediated skyrmion annihilation in three dimensions* by M. T. Birch, D. Cortés-Ortuño, N. D. Khanh,
-Štefančič, G. Balakrishnan, Y. Tokura and P. D. Hatton.
+S.  Seki, A. Štefančič, G. Balakrishnan, Y. Tokura and P. D. Hatton.

 ![](images/sk_transition.jpg)